 “When production is over-fertilized, the ratio of calories per antioxidant activity goes up,” says Benbrook.
 That means that bite per bite, you generally get less good for you nutrients and more calories (granted, probably not enough to destroy your diet) from this conventionally raised, albeit larger, apple, he says, in comparison to the smaller organic variety.

 Previous research at the University of Newcastle found that organic fruit and vegetables contain an average of 12 percent more healthy plant-based compounds – resveratrol and other polyphenols – than conventionally grown products.
 What’s more, research in The American Journal of Clinical Nutrition suggests that flavonol, one of these beneficial plant compounds, can stabilize blood sugar levels, help to keep appetite at bay while another such compound, resveratrol, has been shown to be To promote abundance.
-Some pesticides used in conventional agriculture, however, may reduce the level of resveratrol in plants.
+Some pesticides used in conventional agriculture, however, may reduce the level of resveratrol in plants more info on the drug benadryl available here.

 So, if vitamins and antioxidants are not what makes this non-organic apple bigger, what’s that?
 Simple sugars and starches, which explains why traditional products are often sweeter and juicier, says Benbrook.